elliottpaulrees/NAIS-Tech/IBA1.md

 </p>

-# Cache Hit and Cache Hit
+# Cache Hit and Cache Miss

 The terms cache hit and cache miss are used to describe the efficiency of the CPU’s cache memory when retrieving data.
 A cache hit is the ideal scenario, where the CPU requests data